HeiSD: Hybrid Speculative Decoding for Embodied Vision-Language-Action Models with Kinematic Awareness: Observation and Motivation

-Based on the common LIBERO datasets~\cite{LIBERO} (details in Appendix~\ref{apdx:LIBEROdataset}), we first construct a robust vector database.
-Leveraging the Qdrant~\cite{qdrant} infrastructure, we define key components including vector representation, database structure, and sharding strategy, with details provided in Appendix~\ref{apdx:Database}.
+Based on the common LIBERO datasets~\cite{LIBERO}, we first construct a robust vector database.
+As shown in the upper part of Fig.~\ref{fig:add}, we vectorize and concatenate perceptual images from multiple viewpoints in the demonstration dataset.
+These images' embeddings serve as the core content stored in the database, while the corresponding demonstration actions for the current images are also stored.
+To validate the database’s generalizability, we build it with details consistent with RT-Cache~\cite{rtcache} and introduce no additional modifications.
+We reuse key components including base infrastructure (based on Qdrant~\cite{qdrant}), data structure, and sharding strategy.
 To maximize retrieval accuracy, all data from the LIBERO dataset are incorporated into the database.
-Necessary vector data statistics, retrieval tests, retrieval latency and confidence analysis of the database are conducted in Appendix~\ref{apdx:Database-Performance}.

-Furthermore, we only use database retrieval to finish various tasks in the LIBERO~\cite{LIBERO} benchmark.
+Basic tests are conducted to test the correctness of the established database.
+In the lower part of Fig.~\ref{fig:add}, we show the retrieval confidence (Top-1) during using this built database.
+Notably, the retrieval confidence of the Database is extremely high, with an average value of approximately 0.96, which validates the correctness of our database construction.
+After constructing the database and conducting correctness testing, we further explore the application of the database in embodied tasks, which serves as a precursor to retrieval-based SD.
+We only use database retrieval to finish various embodied tasks.
 For comparison, we report the Success Rate (SR) and speed of the OpenVLA model~\cite{openvla} inference.
-As shown in Tab.~\ref{tab:3-1},models relying solely on database retrieval can still complete certain tasks (e.g., 68.0\% in simple task suite like Goal) with high speed (3.74$\times \sim$2.45$\times$ speed up.
+As shown in Tab.~\ref{tab:3-1}, models relying solely on database retrieval can still complete certain tasks (e.g., 68.0\% in simple task suite like LIBERO-Goal) with high speed (3.74$\times \sim$2.45$\times$ speed up.
 Compared with Pure D-SD and Pure R-SD, \textit{HeiSD} also delivers significant acceleration effects.
 This confirms that our choice to hybridize two types of SD during VLA reasoning is highly effective.
 Moreover, even compared with SOTA works like SpecVLA, \textit{HeiSD} achieves 1.51$\times \sim$2.41$\times$ speedup with minor SR loss (1.2\%$\sim$3.9\%).
 We also represent an example real-world task completion process in Fig.~\ref{fig:8} to show the performance.